MarcelBeining/EazeBot/readme.md

 ## Getting Started
 After installation of EazeBot you have to set up the bot so that you can control him via Telegram and that he can access your exchanges.

-### Obtain the necessary configuration tokens/keys
+### Obtain the necessary configuration tokens and keys
 **For this the following steps are necessary:**
 1. **Create a Telegram bot token using @botfather**
    + This sounds complicated but is rather simple.
 Start a chat with [Botfather](https://t.me/botfather) on Telegram